become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 This is a unique opportunity for you to be mentored by AWS Solution Architects to acquire skills to become a Solutions Architect.

-Many people reach out to us to get started on learning AWS to becoming Solutions Architect, or, simply need help with achieving certifications for career progression.
+Many people reach out to us to get started on learning AWS to become Solutions Architect, or, simply need help with achieving certifications for career progression.
 In this free pilot program, we will focus on technical and behavioural concepts for becoming a successful Solutions Architect, help you upskill for certifications, and provide interview coaching support for opportunities inside and outside AWS.

 ## Prerequisites: